apache/incubator-kie-kogito-examples/process-optaplanner-springboot/README.md

 curl -X GET http://localhost:8080/rest/flights/{id}
 ```

-As response a single flight is returned if found, otherwise no content (204) is returned.
+As response a single flight is returned if found, otherwise 404 Not Found is returned.

 ### DELETE /rest/flights/{id}